lopezdsr/sql-query/sqlref/sql_reference.template.md

 Following you see the descriptions of each parameter and how they affect the time series:

-* `timetick`: The column containing the timestamp or `timetick`.
+* `timetick`: The column that contains the timestamp or `timetick`.
 Ultimately, the resulting time series is sorted by this column.
 If two rows contain the same `timetick`, it is uncertain which `timetick` comes first in the time series.

-* `value`: The column containing the value.
+* `value`: The column that contains the value.

 * `key`: Optionally specify a `key` column that you can use to group each time series by.
 If a `key` is indicated, you can assume that *n* time series are created, where *n* is the set of all keys in the `key` column.
 If no `key` column is specified, a single time series is created from the indicated data set.

 * `starttime`: Optionally specify a `starttime` string (any properly formatted [`DateTime`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html)) for which to set the time series [TRS](/docs/services/sql-query?topic=sql-query-TRS).
-If `starttime` is not indicated, and `granularity` is indicated, the `starttime` defaults to Jan 1, 1970 12am (midnight) GMT.
+If `starttime` is not indicated, and `granularity` is indicated, the `starttime` defaults to 1 January 1970 12am (midnight) GMT.
 However, if no `granularity` is indicated, a [TRS](/docs/services/sql-query?topic=sql-query-TRS) is not associated with the created time series.

 * `granularity`: Optionally specify a `granularity` string (a properly formatted ISO-8601 duration format) for which to set the time series reference system [TRS](/docs/services/sql-query?topic=sql-query-TRS).
 If `granularity` is not indicated, and `starttime` is indicated, the default `granularity` is 1 millisecond.
 However, if no `starttime` is indicated, a [TRS](/docs/services/sql-query?topic=sql-query-TRS) is not associated with the created time series.